CraveSmart Emblem CraveSmart

 Why You’ll Love This Recipe

 This is one of those low-effort recipes that actually delivers.
 It’s creamy, slightly sweet, and feels like dessert, but takes almost no time to throw together.
-Perfect when you want something satisfying without overthinking it.

 Simple Ingredients